VEGETABLES: -- optional

 MARINADE: In a large Ziploc bag or non-reactive bowl, place the beer, dried chiles, garlic and the roast.
 Seal bag tightly or cover bowl with foil and refrigerate 4-8 hours.

 BRAISING: Preheat oven to 325 degrees F. Remove the roast from marinade and discard the marinade.
 Thoroughly dry the roast with paper towels; season liberally on all sides with salt and pepper.
 In a Dutch oven, heat oil over medium-high heat until hot but not smoking.
 Brown the roast over medium heat on all sides; remove the roast to a plate and drain off all but 2-3 teaspoons of the oil.
 Saute the onions and garlic in the remaining oil, seasoning with a little salt and pepper to bring out the flavor.
-Stir in the Ancho chile powder, cumin and oregano.
-Transfer the roast back into the pot, fat side up; pour the tomato sauce over the roast and then pour the beer over and around the roast until it reaches half-way up the sides of the roast (it isn't necessary to use all of the beer).
+Stir in the Ancho chile powder, cumin, cayenne and oregano.
+Add the tomato xauce and beer and mix well.
+Transfer mixture to a blender and puree.
+Return mixture to the pot.
+Transfer the roast back into the pot, fat side up and spoon liwid mixture over and around the roast.
+Add just enough water to reach half-way up the sides of the roast.
 If using fresh chiles (they give a lot of flavor), stick them down into the braising liquid.
 Place a large piece of foil directly over the roast to keep the steam in; cover the pot tightly and roast about 2 hours or until meat is tender.

 If using the vegetables, add them to the pot about 1 hour prior to the end of roasting time.

 Carefully remove the vegetables and the roast to a platter; cover loosely with a foil tent (use the foil from the pot), and let sit about 15 minutes.
-Meanwhile, strain pan juices into a medium saucepan and bring to a boil over high heat; skim off fat if necessary.
-Boil liquid rapidly to reduce by about one-half.
 Stir in 2 tablspoons cold butter and sitr until sauce is thickened.
 Slice the roast across the grain and put onto a platter; surround with vegetables.
 Drizzle some of the pan sauce over the sliced roast and serve the remaining sauce on the side (for mashed potatoes).

 Copyright © 2003 Carol Stevens, Shaboom's Kitchen, All Rights Reserved